lotherk/tmpl/README.md

 	     Set environment variable KEY to VALUE prior to running PROGRAM or COMMAND

+     -d, --delete SECONDS
+	     Spawns new process which deletes mkstemp(3) file after SECONDS seconds.
+Value is passed to sleep(3).

      -r, --run COMMAND
 	     Run COMMAND and deletes mkstemp(3) file afterwards